spanners/dissertation/dissertation/code/elm-lang.org/README.md

 customisation*

-If you  write your own tasks, visiting `/edit/<path/to/task>` will populate the click databse elm directory with click data as you use it, for your task.
+If you  write your own tasks, visiting `/edit/<path/to/task>` will populate the click database elm directory with click data as you use it, for your task.

 Furthermore, appending `?p=<participant-id>` allows you to annotate the data with the particular participant performing those clicks.

-If you host the elm environment on a server on the Internet, you can send the link to your tasks to participants with a separate
+If you host the elm environment on a server on the Internet, you can send the link to your tasks to participants with a separate participant ID.

 Example: